-Small Business SEO Checklist: 11 Ways to Improve Rankings Today
+Small Business SEO Checklist: 11 Ways To Improve Rankings

 Your category selection is super important.
 Be sure to choose the correct categories for your business.

+The primary category guides which attributes and other features are available to you.

-If you want to get more advanced with Google My Business, take the time to create questions and answers.
+If you want to get more advanced with your Google Business Profile, take the time to create questions and answers.

 What does that mean?

-In local search results, there is now a section where people can ask questions and get answers.
+In local search results, there is a section on your listing where people can ask questions and get answers.

 As a small business, it is important that you stay on top of these questions.

-Create your own questions and provide the answers.
+You can even create your own questions and provide the answers to proactively provide information that might help searchers convert.

+Read The New Google Business Profile: A Complete Guide to learn more.

 5. Find Out What Competitors Are Doing & Do It Better